App Links for QR Codes

 Should I use the app-link page for the same idea?

-Use the app-link page when the search intent is centered on the scan behavior rather than the QR asset itself.
+Use the app-link page when the main question is about routing behavior rather than the QR asset itself.

 When is a store-specific page better?